 Job Search Sites.
 There are dozens, perhaps hundreds, of job search sites.
 Some have wide geographic and job-type scopes.
 Others are more localized or focus on specific industries or professions.
 Of the national, wide scope sites, SER has found Indeed.com to be especially useful and easy to navigate.
 It's the job search site that we use to teach online job searching techniques.
 Our home page has a tool that you can use to search for jobs on Indeed.
 We've also compiled a list of other job search sites to get you started.

 Help Wanted Ads.
 This category covers a lot of ground.
 There are traditional help-want ads in many newspapers.
 Many newspapers, including the Washington Post, have more extensive online help wanted ads.
 SER has found that CraigsList is a good tool, especially for those seeking part-time employment.
-And, be sure to check out SER's JobList - jobs posted by employers who have pledged to actively consider candidates age 50 and over.

 Trade and Professional Associations. if you're looking for a job in a specific industry or profession, check to see if the publication of the relevant trade or professional associations carries job advertisements.